bradfrost/atomic-design/chapter-5.md

 permalink: /chapter-5/
 ---

-One essential expectation to reset is the concept of *done*.
-Print and other physical mediums involve creating tangible objects that have a sense of finality to them.
-That simply doesn't exist in the digital world.
-The ephemeral nature of the Web is something that needs to be extolled to your clients, colleagues, and stakeholders.
-If we're to create living design systems, we need to recognize that the Web is never done, and that our work can and should be constantly evolved and improved upon over time.

 - And they made a pattern library and lived happily ever after.
 Right?
 Not quite.
 - There's a very real risk of a lot of time and effort going into making a design system and accompanying pattern library, only to have it die on the vine.
 - Throw the design system in the trashcan, right along side the PSDs, PDFs and other artifacts
 - How to prevent this?

+### Done and done
+One essential expectation to reset is the concept of *done*.
+Print and other physical mediums involve creating tangible objects that have a sense of finality to them.
+That simply doesn't exist in the digital world.
+The ephemeral nature of the Web is something that needs to be extolled to your clients, colleagues, and stakeholders.
+If we're to create living design systems, we need to recognize that the Web is never done, and that our work can and should be constantly evolved and improved upon over time.

 ### Make It Maintainable
 - Don't let it die on the vine and become obsolete